 Introduction to ALEKS PPL

-ALEKS PPL has an accessibility mode for blind persons using an assistive listening system (screen reader technology).
+ALEKS PPL has an accessibility mode for blind persons using screen reader technology.
 JAWS 17+ is required.
 If you use screen reader technology, contact the Disability Resource Center for additional information and instructions on registering in an ALEKS PPL cohort that supports accessibility mode.

-Because there is no audio associated with the ALEKS content, ALEKS is fully accessible to those who are partially or profoundly deaf.
+Because there is no audio associated with the ALEKS content, ALEKS is fully accessible to those who are deaf or hard of hearing.
 ALEKS does not rely exclusively on color to convey critical information, so it is fully accessible to those that are colorblind.
 High contrast and grayscale settings are available.